IsaacCheng9/fairsplit/CONTRIBUTING.md

   - Where needed, add explanations about what the changes will effect and why they were made.
 - Related issues
-  - Using the `This fixes {link to issue}` syntax will automatically close the issue once merged.
+  - Using the `Fixes {link to issue}` syntax will automatically close the issue once merged.

 ## Merge Strategy